William Percy French

 Artist Bio

-William Percy French was a landscape painter and illustrator born in Co.
-Roscommon in 1854.
-He was home-schooled and his tutor, Reverend James Rowntree said, ‘his outstanding qualities were wit and humour, patience, sympathy and a gentle kindness.
+William Percy French was a landscape painter and illustrator born in County Roscommon in 1854.
+He was home-schooled and his tutor, Reverend James Rowntree said, ‘his outstanding qualities were wit and humour, patience, sympathy, and a gentle kindness.
 He was highly endowed by nature, possessing a keen power of observation and good artistic talent.’
-He studied at Trinity College, Dublin but claimed that his interests were the banjo, lawn tennis and watercolour painting rather than academic studies.
+He studied engineering at Trinity College but claimed that his interests were the banjo, lawn tennis and watercolour painting rather than academia.

-Shortly after Percy’s death, the Irish Times wrote, ‘he was a painter of great charm who preferred painting to writing as a means of expression.
+Shortly after French’s death, the Irish Times wrote, ‘he was a painter of great charm who preferred painting to writing as a means of expression.
 He was the most industrious of men.
 He never seemed to rest.’
+In 1974, 1979, and 1982, the Oriel Gallery in Dublin held exhibitions of his work, and in 1978 a retrospective of French was held at the Ulster Museum.